Bardia Jungle Safari Tour

 There are many species of birds on the shore: kingfisher, gray heron, Indian wagtail, great blue heron, cattle egret, lapwing, giant hornbill, and many more!

 Bored with regular safari drills and rafting, why not take unusual fishing trips, which can be fun in Bardia National park?
-Fascinating and exotic fish species, such as large masher, reside in the local rivers.
+Fascinating and exotic fish species like large masher reside in the local rivers.
 Here is beautiful, virgin nature and very few people besides tourists.
 Fishing on the local mountain rivers is an absolute pleasure.

 A fishing guide will accompany you on your trip and guide you in which direction to make a competent cast and how to lure the bait.
 A guide will also ensure your fishing trip is successful and your safety during the fishing tour.
 The good thing is that in the nearby jungle, you can easily pick up the required bait for this.